 Wareside.
 The Retreat and unknown

 Helham Green, Hellum Green, Pelham Green and Elm Green appear to be synonyms for the same place, situated to the east of Ware on the road to Widford.
 Four almshouses have been combined in this article, probably comprising three buildings.
 Which documents refer to which is unclear.
 The building known as The Retreat still exists, and accounts for two almshouses in one building.
 However, there were two others of unknown origin.
 DE/We/4/102-103 (20-21 Mar 1818) mentions two almshouses in Hellam Green, housing four widows.
 The Records of the Ware Charity Estates for 1840 refer to two almshouses at Elm Green.
 The Charity Commission for 1909 mentions 2 almshouses at Elm Green and two buildings at Elm Green formerly used as almshouses.
 Chauncy says that Mr Humphrey Spencer gave two almshouses at Pelham Green towards the maintenance of the poor of Ware Upland.

 On 20 May 1923 a Charity Commission order allowed the sale of two almshouses at Elm Green and two buildings formerly used as almshouses at Elm Green.
 While the location of The Retreat is known, the location of the other two is not.

 Edward Dewbury wrote a report on the Wareside almshouses in 1922.

 The Retreat does not seem to be in an ideal place for aged poor women.
 The site may have a lovely view, but it’s at the top of a hill with a narrow road access.
-It does make you wonder how they managed to get to the village and back, especially in bad weather or as age would make walking difficult.
+It does make you wonder how they managed to get to the village and back, especially in bad weather.

 Historic England cites it as an 18th century building, in existence by 1788 as a feoffement dates from that year.
 Victoria County History adds that the widows received parochial relief, while Jane Webb notes they were built by an unknown donor.
 The almshouses occupied 19 poles.
 According to the 1845 tithe award, the occupiers were Eliza Izzard, Sarah Hurt & others, while the Ware Charity Trust was the owner.